An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Theoretical Development

 The first type of the traditional Lu-Fano plot is for a system with two ionization thresholds, located at energies $E_1 < E_2$.
 If there were no channel interactions, i.e. if the $K$-matrix with $N_1$ Rydberg series converging to threshold $E_1$ and $N_2$ series converging to threshold $E_2$ would be diagonal and the diagonal elements would represent quantum defects in every channel, $\mu_i =\frac{1}{\pi} \arctan{K_{ii}}$.
 This scenario produces two uncoupled sets of Rydberg series, $N_1$ of which would give energies in a.u. converging to threshold $E_1$, and $N_2$ of which would give energies in a.u. converging to threshold $E_2$, as in the following equations:

 These formulas assume that the channels $\{ i \}$ have been ordered with increasing (or equal) threshold energies $E_1 \leq E_2$.

 The more interesting and more typical situation involves a non-diagonal $K$-matrix that describes nontrivial channel interactions and level repulsion among the $N=N_1+N_2$ channels.
-Given a $K$-matrix and the threshold energies, one can find the allowed energies in at least two equivalent ways. {\it Method (1)} involves searching directly for roots of the determinantal equation, e.g. in the form of Eq. \ref{eq:linearsystem1} or \ref{eq:linearsystem2}, which can become a complicated task of nonlinear root-finding. {\it Method (2) } applies the finiteness boundary condition at $r \rightarrow \infty$ in two separate steps.
+Given a $K$-matrix, obtained either through theoretical means or empirical fits, and the threshold energies, one can find various scattering, photoabsorption, and spectral observables: eg. the allowed energies, for bound states and resonances, in at least two equivalent ways. {\it Method (1)} involves searching directly for roots of the determinantal equation, e.g. in the form of Eq. \ref{eq:linearsystem1} or \ref{eq:linearsystem2}, which can become a complicated task of nonlinear root-finding. {\it Method (2) } applies the finiteness boundary condition at $r \rightarrow \infty$ in two separate steps.
 The first step performs that channel closing {\it only} for the set of the channels attached to the {\it upper threshold} $E_2$.
 This can be viewed as initially treating all channels attached to the lower threshold as though they are energetically open.
 The channel elimination can be performed by partitioning the full $K$-matrix into an ``open'' subset (those attached to threshold $E_1$ are treated temporarily as ``open'' when solving the MQDT equations) and a closed subset.
 Enforcing exponential decay in all of the upper channels of the closed subset is accomplished by the following algebra that defines an energy-dependent reduced $N_1 \times N_1$ matrix $K^{\rm red}(E)$: